"My dream job is..." — Tinder prompt answers

 Is "I love what I do" a viable answer?

 No — it refuses the prompt's premise.
-The word 'dream' is doing real work; answering 'my current job' translates to 'I'm not engaging with this question' and reads as either work-flex or risk-aversion.
-The fix is to name the dream, even if you'd never actually leave your current job for it.
-The prompt is asking for honesty about an internal preference, not a career plan.
+'Dream' is doing real work; answering 'my current job' translates to 'I'm not engaging' and reads as either work-flex or risk-aversion.
+Name the dream, even if you'd never actually leave your current job for it.

 → Browse all Tinder prompt answers